MagRelo/laborMarket/README.md

 *   Transaction fees: each agent contract could choose to implement fees on each token transaction (i.e., 'buy', 'sell', and 'transfer') in order to reduce the velocity of the token.
 From the agent's perspective, this friction may be desirable in order to reduce speculation.

 *   Demmurage: each agent contract could choose to implement a form of [demmurage](https://en.wikipedia.org/wiki/Demurrage_(currency)) to increase the cost of their holding tokens.
 From the agent's perspective, this friction may be desirable in order to limit the incentive for pricipals to purchase and sit on the agent's tokens.

+## Other considerations

+### Teams

+The example above uses a single person (Alice) as an example of an agent but this construction will work even better for teams becuase of the inherent scarcity of 'priority' – if a sought-after group chooses to create a team they will multiply the effect of the priority tokens.

 ### Speculation